Occupational Safety and Health

 The Olympus Group has stated its policies on occupational safety and health and its basic approach to employee health management and the actions necessary to achieve them in the Olympus Global Code of Conduct.

-Establishing the Environmental Health and Safety Policy to practice the Code of Conduct, we are developing working environments that ensure safety and health for our employees.
+We established the Environmental Health and Safety Policy to practice the Code of Conduct and are developing working environments that ensure safety and health for our employees.

 Promotion Structure and Initiatives